 Why should I take folic acid with methotrexate?

-- You should take folic acid with methotrexate to help prevent a folate deficiency.
-Taking methotrexate can lower levels of folate in your body.
+You should take folic acid with methotrexate to help prevent a folate deficiency.
+Taking methotrexate can lower folate levels in your body and cause symptoms like extreme tiredness, mouth sores, confusion, pale color and weakness.

 Folate occurs naturally as a B-9 vitamin and is an essential nutrient your body needs for cell metabolism and growth.
 You need folate to help with skin, hair and nail growth.
-Folic acid is a man-made form of this B vitamin available as a supplement.
+Folic acid is a man-made form of this B vitamin available as an oral supplement. in a pill.
 Your doctor may prescribe folic acid to be taken with your methotrexate.

 Folate is essential to good health so folic acid is also added to foods such as breakfast cereals, bread products, pasta and rice.
 Folate can be found in many non-fortified natural food sources like asparagus, beans or peas, oranges or spinach.
 Fortified foods have help to prevent folate deficiencies in many countries.